Arizona Asset Exemptions for Creditors

 Unpaid invoices enforced

-Debt Buyers
+Judgment Buyers

 Acquired judgment workups

 Whatever your role, the wall is the same: you cannot levy on an asset you have not found, and in Arizona you cannot waste a writ on an asset the exemptions put out of reach.
 We are a public-records research firm, not a law firm, not a collection agency, and not a credit-reporting agency, and we do not give legal advice or attempt collection.
 What we do, for a creditor holding a valid judgment with a permissible purpose, is locate the non-exempt assets through lawful skip tracing and public-records research.
-The work pairs naturally with locating a debtor through our find someone in Arizona guide, and with the asset-exemption playbooks for other states such as Montana and Connecticut when a debtor or property crosses state lines.
+The work pairs naturally with locating a debtor through our find someone in Arizona guide, and with the asset-exemption playbooks for other states such as Montana, Connecticut and Maryland’s exemption schedule when a debtor or property crosses state lines.
 For an Arizona matter with a lawful basis, a verified asset workup typically comes back within 24 hours.

 Our Commitment

 For a creditor holding a valid Arizona judgment and a permissible purpose, we find the non-exempt assets so your enforcement lands, not the protected ones that waste a writ, measured against the post-Prop-209 exemption schedule and delivered as documented evidence.
 Lawful, FCRA- and GLBA-compliant asset research since 2004.
+Nobody at this firm is a licensed private investigator, and where an asset request looks less like judgment enforcement than like domestic violence, stalking, or harassment looking for an address, it draws more scrutiny at intake, not less, and we decline it.
+We also do not obtain records by pretexting: we do not pose as the debtor, a relative, a banker, or a court, and we will not misrepresent who is asking or why.

 Frequently Asked Questions